videlais/Unofficial-Ink-Cookbook/Chapter11/index.md

 ## LIST

-Beyond using variables, Ink also provides a data type call a LIST.
+Beyond using variables, Ink also provides a data type call a `LIST`.
 These store collections of values that can be accessed, changed, and manipulated in different ways in connection to each other.

-Along with variables and their different types like temporary and constants, Ink also has a variable type called a LIST.
-It allows for storing a sequence of things where both the values and their order is important.

 ```ink
 LIST moods = happy, angry, sad